AdobeDocs/workfront-fusion.nl-NL/help/workfront-fusion/references/apps-and-modules/third-party-connectors/box-modules.md

  <tbody>
   <tr>
    <td role="rowheader">[!UICONTROL Connection]</td>
-   <td> <p>Voor instructies over het verbinden van uw [!DNL Box] rekening met [!DNL Workfront Fusion], zie <a href="/help/workfront-fusion/create-scenarios/connect-to-apps/connect-to-fusion-general.md" class="MCXref xref" data-mc-variable-override=""> een verbinding tot stand brengen [!DNL Adobe Workfront Fusion] - Basisinstructies </a>.</p> </td>
+   <td> <p>For instructions about connecting your [!DNL Box] account to [!DNL Workfront Fusion], see <a href="/help/workfront-fusion/create-scenarios/connect-to-apps/connect-to-fusion-general.md" class="MCXref xref" data-mc-variable-override="">Create a connection to [!DNL Adobe Workfront Fusion] - Basic instructions</a>.</p> </td>
   <tr>
    <td role="rowheader">[!UICONTROL File ID]</td>
-   <td>Voer de unieke id in van het bestand dat u wilt verwijderen of wijs deze toe.</td>
+   <td>Enter or map the unique ID of the file that you want the module to delete.</td>
   </tr>
  </tbody>
 </table>

 #### [!UICONTROL Get a file]

-Deze actiemodule downloadt een bestand.
+This action module downloads a file.

-U geeft de id van het bestand op.
+You specify the ID of the file.

 >[!NOTE]
 >
->Deze module is nuttig om dossiers aan verdere modules te verstrekken.
+>This module is useful for providing files to subsequent modules.

 <table style="table-layout:auto">
  <col>